Irenexzwen/BIOE183/Tutorial3_Mapping_and_qualification.md

 Now you've finished the kallisto alignment step, the results of the abundance of different genes are summarized in the file `abundance.tsv`.
 Be careful that the two samples's abundance file are of the same name.

-Next we will use the gene expression table (from kallisto) of the two sample to do differential expression analysis.